dlops-io/data-labeling/README_sav.md

-# Cheese App: Data Labeling & Versioning Demo
+# Mushroom App: Data Labeling & Versioning Demo

 In this tutorial we will build a data pipeline flow as shown:
 <img src="pipeline-flow.png"  width="800">